pampa/rutil/README.md

 # commands
 ```
 dump      dump redis database to a file
+pipe      dump a redis database to stdout in a format compatible with | redis-cli --pipe
 restore   restore redis database from a file
 query, q  query keys matching the pattern provided by --keys
 help, h   Shows a list of commands or help for one command